jsa-research/limbus-buildgen/README.md

 These are things that are planned for a 0.2 version:
 * A Visual Studio 2013 project generator.
 * Research continous integration on all supported platforms.
-* Make front-end usable by letting the user specify a config file.
 * Provide an integrated executable for the front-end.
 * To be useful for building libraries, we need to be able to actually link as libraries.
 * Linking to other libraries.